Haidra-Org/hordelib/README.md

 ### ComfyUI Patching

-It may be that we need to patch the ComfyUI source code.
-Currently this optional and only used for development helpers.
-However, the mechanisms to patch ComfyUI source code at runtime are also already in place.
+We need to patch the ComfyUI source code.
+It's only a small patch to:

+1. Allow ComfyUI to find our custom nodes without copying files and folder around.
+2. Allow make ComfyUI output some handy JSON we need for development purposes.

 To create a patch file:
 - Make the required changes to a clean install of ComfyUI and then run `git diff > yourfile.patch` then move the patch file to wherever you want to save it.